Meet the Board

 “I joined the Board because I was inspired by the patients’ stories and the families I met over the years.
 I believe BC Children’s Hospital is providing excellent care to patients.”

-Don Lindsay is President and CEO of Teck Resources Limited.
+Don Lindsay retired as President and Chief Executive Office of Teck on September 30, 2022 and is currently serving Teck in an advisory capacity as Executive Vice Chair.
 Prior to joining Teck, Don was President of CIBC World Markets and led the bank’s Investment and Corporate Banking, and Asia Pacific divisions.
 He is a graduate of Queen’s University with a Bachelor of Science (Hons.) in Mining Engineering and Harvard Business School with an MBA.

 From 2006 to 2013, Don chaired BC Children’s Hospital Foundation’s $200-million capital campaign, the Campaign for BC Children, supporting the construction of the Teck Acute Care Centre and the delivery of care to children across the province through Child Health BC.